sdwillbrand/go-option/README.md

 ### 3.1 Option Struct

-The `Option` struct is the core type provided by go-opt.
+The `Option` struct is the core type provided by go-option.
 It wraps a value of any type and provides methods for value extraction and manipulation.
 The `Option` type can be constructed using the `Some` and `None` constructor functions.

 ### 3.2 `Some(value T) Option[T]`